milesmcc/personal/PORTFOLIO.md

 I want to use technology to improve the world—and to learn something along the way.
 My research areas include digital privacy, foreign policy, government accountability, and the intersection thereof.

-My projects, research, and commentary have appeared in several major news outlets including the _Washington Post, NBC News, CNN, the Daily Beast, Nightly News with Lester Holt, TimeOut National, BoingBoing, Bustle,_ and _TimeOut New York_.
+My projects, research, and commentary have appeared in several major news outlets including the _Washington Post, NBC News, CNN, the Daily Beast, Nightly News with Lester Holt, TimeOut National, New York Daily News, BoingBoing, Bustle,_ and _TimeOut New York_.

 ---